chalupajs/chalupa/docs/README.md

 Since `immediate` calls perform binding and instantiation at the same time, they are best suited for classes with no or isolated dependencies.
 Great examples are configuration classes, which, in 99% of the time, have no dependencies.
 While you might find other uses for `immediate`, other than configuration, please keep in mind: wth great power comes great responsibility.

 It might be tempting to use this technique for testing purposes: injecting a test double based on some configuration conditions.
 However, that would pollute our normal application code with testing related logic.
-Therefore, Catamaran provides a much more elegant solution, detailed in the [Testing](#testing) section.
+Therefore, Chalupa provides a much more elegant solution, detailed in the [Testing](#testing) section.

 ### Injecting Multiple Values of the Same Type